 When flying, you have to consider what you can bring on an airplane, pack in your stowed luggage, and pack in your carry-on bag.
 Certain items, like medical devices and electronic cigarettes, must be brought in your carry-on luggage.
 Items such as sporting equipment or a corkscrew are required to be packed in your stowed luggage.

 Federal law allows travelers to include up to 3.4 ounces of shampoo, lotion, or similar liquid in their carry-on bags.
 You must pack anything over 3.4 ounces (100.55 ml) in your checked luggage.
 If you have questions about specific items, refer to your airline’s website, or search the Transportation Security Authority (TSA) database for packing instructions.

 Which Items Are Not Allowed Through Customs?

 Suppose you are coming to live in the United States for a year or more.
 You may be inclined to bring some items from home that you wouldn’t regularly pack for an international trip.
 However, before you pack fruit that you are sure to miss while studying abroad, check to see if it is allowed by U.S. Customs and Border Protection (CBP).

 Most importantly, check if you plan on bringing anything that falls into the following four categories, as they have the highest level of CBP restrictions:

 Meat and animal products

 Most other items are determined on a case-by-case basis or are illegal, such as illicit drugs or firearms.
-Currently, there are no specific travel restrictions for students from countries such as India, China, Brazil, or Vietnam, but as COVID-19 infection rates rise and fall, borders are subject to opening and closing to accommodate health concerns.
-Before you leave, it is a good idea to check the U.S. Department of State website periodically to make sure there are no travel advisories you need to know about before leaving home.
+Currently, there are no specific travel restrictions for students from countries such as India, China, Brazil, or Vietnam, but it is a good idea to check the U.S. Department of State website periodically to stay up to date on any travel advisories you need to know about before you leave.

 How Much Money Can Students Bring into the United States?